art > The Gaze-ette

 2024

-After arriving in Rochester, NY I learned that Monroe Avenue, where the art center I was an artist-in-residence at, has a reputation for being a "bad part of town."
-Many visitors to the art center complained about the neighborhood, a person joked it's a miracle I haven't been murdered, and a local neighborhood coalition has transparent aims of displacing the people living there to boost property value.
-Many of Monroe Avenue’s residents are in pain, seeking relief with opioids.
-The lack of healthcare and housing is obvious, yet the outsiders observing Monroe Avenue's residents fear they're the ones in danger.
+After arriving in Rochester, NY I learned that Monroe Avenue, where the art center I was a resident at, has a reputation for being a "bad" part of town.
+Many visitors complained about the neighborhood, a person joked it's a miracle I haven't been murdered, and a local neighborhood coalition has transparent aims of displacing the people living there to boost property value.
+Many of Monroe Avenue’s residents are Black, in pain, and seeking relief with opioids.
+The lack of healthcare and housing is obvious, yet outsiders fear they're the ones in danger.
 The Gaze-ette attempts to confront the gazer judging Monroe Avenue's residents.

 The Gaze-ette was made during a residency at Flower City Arts Center.
 Special thanks to Michaela Chan, Julia J. Wolfe, Jacob Dambra, L Goldstein, Cronan Kobylak, and Charlie Manion